 The Hidden Gallery will be closed from April 17, 2016 to make way for a new exclusive exhibition.
-'Pattie Boyd: George, Eric and Me' will open to the public on May 6, 2016 for a limited time of six months.
+'Pattie Boyd: George, Eric and Me' will open to the public on May 6, 2016 for a limited time only.
 The Hidden Gallery will then return to The Beatles Story on October 1, 2016 when the temporary exhibition closes.

 A beautiful collection of rare photographs documenting The Beatles' 1963-4 tour, photographer Paul Berriff discovered these stunning pictures in his attic, where they had remained "hidden" for almost fifty years.
 Based at the Beatles Story Pier Head, the Hidden Gallery is an absolute must-see.